 - Open: get the script and open it in the editor.

 - Close: Closes the file in the editor.
 Attention, there is no verification.
 If changes have been made to the file, you must already save them and send the file with the Download option from the Tools menu.

 - Delete: clears the file

-- Default Run: uPiCraft creates a main.py file (launched automatically when the card is started) and creates a link to the file to launch it when the card is started.
+- Default Run: uPiCraft creates a main.py file (launched automatically when the board is started) and creates a link to the file to launch it when the board is started.
 It’s a good way to structure your project instead of coding everything in the main.py script.
 Here’s an example of an exec script call exec(open(‘./demo.py’).read(),globals())

 - Rename: to rename the file

 - New Dir: to create a new folder

 Note on handling files

 As we have just seen, the new scripts are saved in the workspace.
 To send them on the board, you can proceed in 3 ways: